A Legacy of Love

 When Fiona was diagnosed with pancreatic cancer in April 2023, her daughter Katie was five months pregnant with her first child.

 Fiona was, in Katie’s words, “the life and soul of the party”: a woman who always put her family first.
-Even after receiving news that doctors were “very concerned” and urging her to go for urgent scans, Fiona remained optimistic.
+Even after doctors said they were very concerned and urged her to attend urgent scans, Fiona remained optimistic.
+Her positivity was so strong that Katie and her sisters began to question whether they were exaggerating how serious the diagnosis really was.

 In truth, the diagnosis was devastating.
-The cancer was spreading quickly.
-Chemotherapy was unsuccessful.
+The cancer was spreading quickly and chemotherapy was unsuccessful.
 Yet Fiona’s focus never shifted from her family, especially Katie, who was approaching the birth of her daughter.
+She was determined to meet her grandchild, something Katie now realises was as much for her own comfort as her mum’s.

 Just two hours later, Fiona was admitted to The Prince & Princess of Wales Hospice.
+At first, the family hoped the hospice would simply help manage her pain.
+Katie’s stepdad had cared for her at home with incredible dedication, but Fiona’s condition was changing rapidly.

-Fiona died 10 days later, on the 4th of August 2023.
+Fiona died ten days later, on 4 August 2023.

 A Special Place at the Hospice